solero11/Med-SOS/tasks/tasks-prd-emergency-medical-assistant.md

   - [ ] 4.4 Store YAML protocols in `protocolLibrary.yaml` and ensure ChromaDB integration for retrieval.
   - [ ] 4.5 Implement versioning and audit logging for all YAML changes.
   - [ ] 4.6 Write unit tests for YAML ingestion, indexing, and ChromaDB integration.
+  - [ ] 4.7 All unit tests for Protocol Library Management and YAML Generation Tools must pass successfully.

 - [ ] 5.0 Implement Admin Approval, Fallback, and Audit Logging Features
   - [ ] 5.1 Implement the admin approval workflow: send new/updated YAMLs to the admin email for review.